Bikeman868/NPL/docs/SYNTAX.md

 followed by at least one space, then the qualified identifier name of a `message` definition, then a `{` to start the scope block.
 The `{` must be on the same line as the `route` reserved word.

-Route statements are always in the context of a message typpe, and the fields of this message can be referred to in your code using the syntax `message.<field-name>` where `message` is a reserved word, and <field-name> is the name of a field defined within the message.
+Route statements are always in the context of a message type, and the fields of this message can be referred to in your code using the syntax `message.<field-name>` where `message` is a reserved word, and <field-name> is the name of a field defined within the message.

 Additionally, if the message field is another message, then you can use `.` separators to traverse the hierarchy.
 If the message field is an array or map, then you can index the elements of the array or map with `<field-name>[<index>]`.
-The index can be a numbr or a string for maps, and must be a number for arrays.
+The index can be a number, date or a string for maps, and must be a number for arrays.

 Inside the route scope block you can use the following reserved words.
 These are defined in sections below: